pub-calculator-io/speed-calculator/readme.md

-# Speed Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Speed Calculator Widget for WordPress

 The speed calculator helps find speed, distance, time using the formulas d=st, s=d/t, t=d/s.
 Easy to use and intuitive speed calculator.